EpocDotFr/gitlab-merge-requests-lists-enhancer/README.md

     - Base Jira URL is configured in extension preferences
     - The ticket ID or an icon can be displayed as the link label (configured in extension preferences)
   - WIP toggle button (can be enabled/disabled in the extension preferences)
+  - Show an indicator when there's unresolved discussions left on Merge Requests (can be enabled/disabled in the extension preferences)
   - Compatible with all GitLab editions (GitLab CE, GitLab EE, GitLab.com) (look at the prerequisites, though)

 ## Prerequisites